Has your dog become a little more rotund over the years? Does your pet have more of a waddle than a spring in his step? You’re not alone.

 1. Without exception, calories burned must exceed calories consumed.
 The healthiest food in the world will still cause weight gain if given in too big of portions.

 2. Keep treats to less than 10% of total daily caloric intake.
 This translates to just under 100 calories for a 75lb Labrador Retriever, 65 calories for a 50lb Australian Shepherd, and a mere 20 calories for a 25lb Miniature Schnauzer.
 It pays to monitor calories for your dog, for they add up fast!

 3. Portion control (treat size) vs. treat frequency: Reduce calories “in” via reducing the size of the treats so they can have several a day, or give only one larger treat once per day.
-For example, Zuke’s Mini Naturals only have 3.5 calories each, compared to a large cookie-style bone or rawhide that can easily top 100 calories for a single treat.
-For help navigating the treat aisle, refer to my post about choosing treats that aren't just empty calories.
+For example, Zuke’s Mini Naturals have less than 3 calories each, compared to a large cookie-style bone or rawhide that can easily top 100 calories for a single treat.
+For help navigating the dog treat aisle, refer to my post about choosing treats that aren’t just empty calories.

 4. Offer veggies as treats.
 Many dogs like baby carrots, green beans, bell peppers, and zucchini.
 I’m not kidding.
 Try it!
 If your dog is one who does enjoy veggies, these are great low-calorie and high fiber (i.e. filling) items to offer at treat time.
 Animals don’t have the negative connotation with vegetables that their human counterparts have.
 If it comes from the fridge or a treat jar, it’s a treat to them.
 A quick exception is onions.
 Dogs can have reactions from low-to-moderate amounts of onions in food, which causes a specific type of anemia.